Search for the production of Higgs-portal scalar bosons in the NuMI beam using the MicroBooNE detector: Results

 \section{Results}

 The limits on $\theta$ are obtained using the semi-frequentist CL$_\mathrm{S}$ method~\cite{ref:CLsJunk,ref:CLsRead} as implemented in the \texttt{pyhf} limit-setting software framework~\cite{ref:pyhf,ref:pyhf_joss,ref:AsymptoticLimitSetting}.
 At each scalar-particle mass, the \texttt{pyhf} package uses the six highest-score bins from each of the eight BDT distributions, and scales the signal contributions simultaneously across these distributions to set limits on $\theta$.

-These limits are shown in Fig.~\ref{fig:BrazilianResultsPlot} and Tab.~\ref{tab:EventCountsAndLimits}: when compared to the expected limits, they are consistent with the $\pm1\sigma$ expectation.
+These limits are shown in Figure~\ref{fig:BrazilianResultsPlot} and Table~\ref{tab:EventCountsAndLimits}: when compared to the expected limits, they are consistent with the $\pm1\sigma$ expectation.
+Table~\ref{tab:EventCountsAndLimits} also shows the total number of expected and observed events at each mass point, obtained by summing the highest-scoring bins across all BDTs.
 Figure~\ref{fig:ResultsPlotWithOthers} compares the limits set in this work to pre-existing limits from other experiments.
-We set the strongest limits to date on $\theta$ in the mass range $\lowMass<m_S<\highMass$: this is the region around the $\pi^0$ mass, in which the NA62~\cite{ref:NA62} and E949~\cite{ref:E949} limits are significantly weakened by $\pi^0$ backgrounds.
+We set the strongest experimental limits to date on $\theta$ in the mass range $\lowMass<m_S<\highMass$: this is the region around the $\pi^0$ mass, in which the NA62~\cite{ref:NA62} and E949~\cite{ref:E949} limits are significantly weakened by $\pi^0$ backgrounds.
 The previous strongest direct limit in this region is that set by a previous MicroBooNE search~\cite{ref:uBEE}.
-A reinterpretation of PS191 data~\cite{ref:PS191} also has a similar sensitivity to the previous MicroBooNE result.
+A reinterpretation of PS191 data~\cite{ref:PS191} also presents a competitive limit to this work.

 Previous limits on the existence of Higgs-portal scalar particles have been set by the BELLE-II~\cite{ref:BelleII}, E949~\cite{ref:E949}, LHCb~\cite{ref:LHCb1,ref:LHCb2}, NA62~\cite{ref:NA62} and ICARUS~\cite{ref:ICARUS_mumu} experiments, and by the MicroBooNE experiment through the $e^+e^-$~\cite{ref:uBEE} and $\mu^+\mu^-$~\cite{ref:uBMuMu} decay channels.
 The previous MicroBooNE $e^+e^-$ result is the direct predecessor to this analysis.
 Additional constraints have been made by reinterpreting data from the CHARM~\cite{ref:CHARM} and PS191~\cite{ref:PS191} experiments.
 All these existing limits are shown in Fig.~\ref{fig:ResultsPlotWithOthers}.
 Additionally, not shown on the figure, some regions of small $m_S$ and small $\theta$ can be excluded from cosmological considerations~\cite{ref:Gordan}.